The 20 Best Beta Thalassemia Doctors Near Me in Salt Lake City, UT

 Offers Telehealth

-Josef Prchal is a Hematologist and an Oncologist in Salt Lake City, Utah.
+Josef Prchal is a Hematologist in Salt Lake City, Utah.
 Dr. Prchal is rated as an Experienced provider by MediFind in the treatment of Beta Thalassemia.
 His top areas of expertise are Polycythemia Vera, Essential Thrombocythemia, Myelofibrosis, Myeloproliferative Neoplasms (MPN), and Bone Marrow Transplant.
 Dr. Prchal is currently accepting new patients.

 Experienced in Beta Thalassemia